Social Work

 Specialized students (in all concentrations) must participate in counseling for 8-10 consecutive sessions with a master's level, licensed mental health provider.
 These must be completed during the two semesters of the specialized internship.
 The completed sessions are prerequisites to enrollment in Capstone and/ or receiving a final grade for Thesis.

 An important component of the Social Work program is to challenge students' current perspectives and biases.
 This is done through presentations by guest speakers, videos, or readings that might be considered objectionable or offensive to some individuals outside of an educational environment.
 The issues that might be raised by these activities will be processed in class discussions.
 If these activities trigger an emotional response for particular students, this can be processed privately with professors or counselors as needed.
-No exceptions or alternative assignments are available nor will be accepted.
+No exceptions or alternative assignments are available, nor will they be accepted.

-Absence Policy: Perfect attendance is expected in all courses.
-All classes include a requirement of participation.
-When an absence occurs, the ability to make up work is not guaranteed (e.g., quizzes, tests, presentations, etc.).
-Decisions related to making up work are at the discretion of the instructor of the class.
-The maximum participation points that can be earned through makeup work is 80%.
-Any student with chronic patterns of absence will be subject to probation or dismissal based on lack of professionalism.
-Students who have a major life event (birth of a child, the death of an immediate family member, military deployment, extended illness, etc.) resulting in multiple absences may request a leave from classes.
-A student in this situation may petition for a grade of incomplete, at which time the student may need to attend part or all of the class the next time it is offered (not re-register) or negotiate an independent study completion with his or her professor(s), if available.
-An administrative withdrawal may be administered if a student misses more than 20 percent of class attendance.
+Students who have a major life event (birth of a child, the death of an immediate family member, military deployment, extended illness, etc.) resulting in multiple absences may petition for a grade of incomplete, at which time the student may need to attend part or all of the class the next time it is offered (not re-register) or negotiate an independent study completion with their professor(s), if available.

 Snow Policy: Official decisions about the closure of the Nampa campus due to weather will be communicated to all students from the Social Work office at least one hour prior to the beginning of class on a given day.
 Attempts will be made to make this announcement at least two hours prior.
 Barring the closure of the Nampa campus, classes will be held regardless of the weather.
 When inclement weather occurs in Idaho Falls, students attending class there are expected to make an informed decision about the safety of attending class on a given day.
 In the event that a student determines it is unsafe to attend class, the student should notify the professor at least one hour prior to the beginning of class.
 The student may be required to attend the class online.
 Otherwise, the student is responsible for getting content from the professor for the missed class.